ericcornelissen/git-tag-annotation-action/CONTRIBUTING.md

 issue in the Pull Request description and explain how you implemented the issue as clearly as possible.

+> [!NOTE]
-> **Note** If you, for whatever reason, can no longer continue your contribution
+> If you, for whatever reason, can no longer continue your contribution please
-> please share this in the issue or your Pull Request.
-This gives others the
+> share it in the issue or your Pull Request.
+This gives others the opportunity
-> opportunity to work on it.
-If we don't hear from you for an extended period of
+> to work on it.
+If we don't hear from you for an extended period of time we may
-> time we may decide to allow others to work on the issue you were assigned to.
+> decide to allow others to work on the issue you were assigned to.

 ### Prerequisites